carbon-language/carbon-lang/docs/design/generics/terminology.md

 written by the user, that has a specific API.
 This API might correspond to a specific [interface](#interface), or the API required by particular [type constraints](#type-constraints).
-In either case, the API can be specified using a [type-type](#type-type).
-Casting a type to a type-type results in a facet type, with data representation matching the original type and API matching the type-type.
+In either case, the API can be specified using a [type-of-type](#type-of-type).
+Casting a type to a type-of-type results in a facet type, with data representation matching the original type and API matching the type-of-type.

 Casting to a facet type is one way of modeling compile-time [type erasure](#type-erasure) when calling a generic function.
 It is also a way